TNFRSF9

-CD137, a member of the tumor necrosis factor (TNF) receptor family, is a type 1 transmembrane protein, expressed on surfaces of leukocytes and non-immune cells.
-Its alternative names are tumor necrosis factor receptor superfamily member 9 (TNFRSF9), 4-1BB, and induced by lymphocyte activation (ILA).
+TNF receptor superfamily member 9, a member of the TNF receptor superfamily, is a type 1 transmembrane protein, expressed on surfaces of leukocytes and non-immune cells.
+Its alternative names are CD137, 4-1BB, and induced by lymphocyte activation (ILA).
 It is of interest to immunologists as a co-stimulatory immune checkpoint molecule, and as a potential target in cancer immunotherapy.
+It is encoded by the TNFRSF9 gene.

 Expression

 CD137 is only expressed on the T-cell cell surface after activation.
 When T cells are activated by Antigen Presenting Cells (APCs), CD137 becomes embedded in CD4+ and CD8+ T cells.

 CD137 is a costimulatory molecule functioning to stimulate T cell proliferation, dendritic cell maturation, and promotion of B cell antibody secretion.
 As a T cell co-stimulator, T cell receptor (TCR) and CD28 signaling causes expression of CD137 on T cell membranes.
 When CD137 then reacts with the CD137 ligand, it leads to CD137 upregulation.
 This is a form of self regulation or positive feedback cycle.
 When CD137 interacts with its ligand, it leads to T cell cytokine production and T cell proliferation, among other signaling pathway responses.

 Other cells that express CD137 include both immune cells (i.e. monocytes, natural killer cells, dendritic cells, follicular dendritic cells (FDCs), and regulatory T cells) and non-immune cells (i.e. chondrocytes, neurons, astrocytes, microglia and endothelial cells).